OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 - Ruby on Rails -  http://guides.rubyonrails.org/security.html
 - PHP - http://php.net/manual/en/function.session-destroy.php

-For stateless authentication the access token and refresh token (if used) should be deleted from the mobile device and the refresh token should be invalidated on server side.
+For stateless authentication the access token and refresh token (if used) should be deleted from the mobile device and the refresh token should be invalidated on server side<sup>[1]</sup>.

 #### Dynamic Analysis